 We became aware of XYZ Reality in early 2020 after seeing the existing functionality of their software.
 Its enormous potential immediately caught our attention.
-As a test run, we applied their Engineering-Grade AR solution to our external models on-site and we now use The Atom on our hyperscale data centre projects.
+As a test run, we applied their Engineering Grade AR™ solution to our external models on-site and we now use The Atom on our hyperscale data center projects.

 Although AR has been sporadically used in construction for some time, it has always been restricted in its scope and purpose.
-At Cundall, we have tested various apps and programmes over the years, none of which have been able to provide the detail or scale required to make them viable.
-With the arrival of The Atom, that’s all changed.
+At Cundall, we have tested various apps and programs over the years, none of which have been able to provide the detail or scale required to make them viable.
+With the arrival of the Atom, that’s all changed.

-As a project engineer, I can say with conviction that having visibility of the works on-site, in real-time, with millimetre accuracy allows for a level of collaboration, site supervision and project control that has never been achievable before.
+As a project engineer, I can say with conviction that having visibility of the works onsite, in real-time, with millimeter accuracy allows for a level of collaboration, site supervision and project control that has never been achievable before.
 Challenges can be addressed in the field immediately and accurate information is always available to the whole design team.

 The value of having access to this real-time site data whilst sat in an office 2,000 miles away is now paramount to the delivery of all Cundall’s most complex projects.
 In addition, it plays a significant role in reducing our carbon footprint, since we don’t need to jet around the globe to conduct so many site inspections.